ryandem1/oar/pytest/README.md

 host: str = "oar-service:8080"  # Base URL of the OAR instance to send results to
 send_results: bool = False  # This is what will control sending the results to the OAR instance
 store_results: bool = True  # This will enable the `oar_results` fixture, will not prevent sending results to OAR
-log_summary: bool = True  # This will control the logging of summary statistics in a run
 output_file: bool = True  # This will output a JSON results file with name `oar-results-<utc-timestamp>.json`
 output_dir: str = "oar-results"  # Controls where JSON results files will be stored.
 Relative to CWD
 ```